 City of Hope is a private, not-for-profit clinical research center, hospital and graduate medical school located in Duarte, California, United States.
 The center's main campus resides on 110 acre of land adjacent to the boundaries of Duarte and Irwindale, with a network of clinical practice locations throughout Southern California, satellite offices in Monrovia and Irwindale, and regional fundraising offices throughout the United States.

 City of Hope is best known as a cancer treatment center.
 It has been designated a Comprehensive Cancer Center by the National Cancer Institute.
 City of Hope has also been ranked one of the nation's Best Cancer Hospitals by U.S. News & World Report for over ten years and is a founding member of the National Comprehensive Cancer Network.

 City of Hope played a role in the development of synthetic human insulin in 1978.
 The center has performed 13,000 hematopoietic stem cell transplants as of 2016 with patient outcomes that consistently exceed national averages.

-Highest paying job titles at City of Hope include Pharmacist, Postdoctoral Fellow, and Clinical Pharmacist
+Highest paying job titles at City of Hope include Staff Scientist, Director, Major Gifts, and Clinical Pharmacist